Alpina Roadster S: Specifications

-The suspension system consisted of Alpina specific dampers and Eibach springs with no other major changes.
+The suspension system consisted of Alpina specific Bmw m-dampers and Eibach springs on the front, original bmw springs on the back, with no other major changes.

 Performance

 The Roadster S can accelerate from 0-97 kph in 5.1 seconds, 0-100 kph in 5.3 seconds, 0-100 mph in 13 seconds and can attain a claimed top speed of 169 mph (172 mph with the optional hard top).
 Although independent testing revealed the top speed to be as high as 160 mph.

 Production

 The Roadster S' body-in-white was prepared at the BMW factory in Spartanburg, Greer, South Carolina and were sent to the Alpina factory in Buchloe for final assembly.
 In addition, the Roadster S was also produced by modifying a Z4 3.0i by stripping off the standard interior and installing an Alpina specific interior, modifying its engine and installing Alpina specific components.
 Europe production for the Roadster S was carried out for only two years (in 2004 and 2005) with 370 cars built in total, 167 of which were right-hand-drive for the UK market.
-The reason behind the short production span was that the M54 engine was not compliant with the new Euro 4 emission regulations coming into effect from January 2006 due to which BMW stopped supplying engines to Alpina.
+The reason behind the short production span was that the S52 engine was not compliant with the new Euro 4 emission regulations coming into effect from January 2006 due to which BMW stopped supplying engines to Alpina.
 The car was still sold through 2006 via dealership inventories.